 The increase in data, and the capacity to manipulate and analyse it, has huge potential benefits to everyone involved in using “people centred data” – health, housing and community services/welfare.
 However, to maximise the overall benefit, to the public and to individual organisations, people across sectors and across jurisdictions need to understand what is available and how to access it.

 We need to cut through the ‘white noise’ of unanalysed data and work out how we can harness its power.
 This will require a people-centred approach that recognises data only has value when it is used to solve problems.

-This coming March the Australian Institute of Health and Welfare (AIHW) and the Australia and New Zealand School of Government (ANZSOG) will co-host a conference to get a broader understanding of these important issues.
+This March, the Australian Institute of Health and Welfare (AIHW) and the Australia and New Zealand School of Government (ANZSOG) will co-host a conference to explore a broader understanding of these issues.

-This conference, focusing on public policy challenges and the potential to use data to solve large and small problems in service delivery, will be a unique opportunity.
+This conference, focusing on public policy challenges and the potential to use data to solve large and small problems in service delivery, will provide a unique learning opportunity for participants.

 The growth in data shows no signs of slowing down.
 We need to draw on the experience of our colleagues and other experts to ensure it is used as effectively as possible for public benefit.